 Dan is an Associate Professor, University of Minnesota, Minneapolis, Minnesota.
 His research includes transforming learning through the applied scholarship of cognitive neuroscience.

-Leigh Weiss, PhD
+Leah Weiss, PhD

 Leah is a founding faculty member of Stanford’s Compassion Cultivation Program.
 She also co-founded Skylyte, a company using neuroscience and behavior change to empower high-performing leaders to prevent burnout for themselves and their teams.

 Valerie, is the former CEO of Social Venture Circle, a non-profit leading the way in the field of social impact investing and ESG; building the business world to create social, economic, and environmental change.

 Jamil is a professor of psychology at Stanford University and the director of the Stanford Social Neuroscience Laboratory, and author of "The War for Kindness."

 Rhonda is a Professor of Law at the USF and an internationally-recognized thought and practice leader integrating mindfulness into higher education, law and social change work.
 She is the author of "The Inner Work of Racial Justice."

 Tom works with leaders across all industry sectors and organization stages of development.
 As a student, mentor, coach, and advisor, he has focused on the area of consciousness and conscious leadership over the past two decades.

 Toby is a lifelong entrepreneur turned Zentreprenuer and Stanford University Lecturer.
 Former President of Solar City, and founder of USWeb

 Lori is the Founder and CEO of Global Round Table Leadership, a human-centered design, training and coaching company.
 GRTL cultivates transformational learning and stewards the consciousness of shifting from hierarchies to shared leadership ensembles